Duke School Project Work

 Projects, like good stories, have a beginning, middle, and end.
 This temporal structure helps teachers align the progression of activities with the development of students’ interests and personal involvement with the topic of study.
 This structure also helps teachers integrate and meet curriculum benchmarks—a crucial part of the process.
 Unlike several project-based learning strategies, which provide a theoretical framework but leave out the practical details, the Project Approach offers a step-by-step guide for planning and implementing projects—and for allowing the work to evolve with students’ interests and needs.

 Below is an outline of the process involved in planning and implementing projects.
-More information, along with specific examples and advice from teachers in the field, can be found at The Project Approach website.
+More information, along with specific examples and advice from teachers in the field, can be found on The Project Approach website.

 During the preliminary planning stage, the teacher selects a topic of study based on students’ interests, the curriculum, and the availability of local resources.